dionifreitas/playr-remote/README.md

 Once connected, you will be able to send commands through the serial port to ESP32 which will map the keyCodes and send them to the bluetooth client.

-This is a example of commands that can be sent:
+This is a example of command that can be sent:

 	P;116\n

 Explanation: 'P' means that you want just press and release a key, the ';' is a separator, the '116' is a KEY_POWER of Linux Input Codes, you can see all on this list: [Input event codes from Linux](https://github.com/torvalds/linux/blob/master/include/uapi/linux/input-event-codes.h)
 The '\n' is a line break separator, is mandatory to end a command.